xy2/cozystack-website/content/en/docs/getting-started/deploy-app.md

 ## Deploy an application with helm

 The rest of journey is the same as with any other Kubernetes cluster.
 You can use `kubectl` or `helm` or your CI/CD system to deploy kubernetes-native applications.
-The passwords for the database and redis are stored in the kubernetes secrets.
-You can copy-paste them once to your application, or create a reference to existing secret to get them automatically on deployment.
+Fill the credentials to the database and cache in the application helm chart values.
+Then run `helm upgrade --install` as usual.
+Service names do not need to have any dns suffixes, as if they existed in the same namespace.